 Each OCS federal oil and gas lease (or portion thereof) identified in Exhibit “A” and each oil and gas lease covering one or more OCS blocks, or portions thereof, in the Contract Area that is acquired during the term of this Agreement by the Operator and the Non-Operating Parties (including substitutions for and replacements of existing Leases).

-MMS

-The Minerals Management Service, United States Department of Interior, or its successor agency.

 News Release

-A press release or other public announcement or disclosure by a Party containing a reference, either directly or by implication, to this Agreement or the activities or operations herein contemplated, including, but not limited to, any public release via print media, broadcast news, internet, extranet, public networks or service providers, and discussions with journalists.
+A press release or other public announcement or disclosure by a Party containing a reference, either directly or by implication, to this Agreement or the activities or operations herein contemplated, including any public release via print media, broadcast news, internet, extranet, public networks or service providers, and discussions with journalists.

 Non-Consent Operation